 Student Wellness Center Response to COVID-19

-If you have symptoms such as cough, fever, or shortness of breath and suspect it may be COVID-19, OR have had contact with a person with a confirmed case of COVID-19, please contact your Primary Care Provider or go to the nearest Urgent Care.
-If you are having a medical emergency, please dial 911 or go to the nearest emergency room.
+If you have symptoms such as cough, fever, or shortness of breath and suspect it may be COVID-19, OR have had contact with a person with a confirmed case of COVID-19, please call the Student Wellness Center to schedule an appointment.

 - Protocol For Students Who Think They May Have Been Exposed To, Or Are Experiencing Symptoms Of, COVID-19

 To prevent against Covid-19, please follow and encourage others to follow the below precautions:

 - Cover mouth and nose (preferably into elbow) when coughing and sneezing